mapprotocol/docs/map-protocol/validator/Overview/HowToMakeGenesis.md

 ```

-Second you need compile your `map-contracts` project,we need the bytecode about `map-contracts` to make `genesis.json` file.
+Second you need compile your `atlas-contracts` project,we need the bytecode about `atlas-contracts` to make `genesis.json` file.

 Please refer to [Deployment of contract related to validator](../contracts/DeployContracts.md#deployment-of-contract-related-to-validator)